girirajbidwai/DATAENGINEERING/TWITTER SENTIMENT ANALYSIS/README.md

 # INTRODUCTION

-#### The goal is to do real-time sentiment analysis on bitcoin and store the result in MongoDB.
+#### The goal is to do real-time sentiment analysis on bitcoin by fetching data through twitter and store the result in MongoDB.